crosswick/SSD1306-OLED-display-driver-for-BeagleBone/README.md

 # SSD1306-OLED-display-driver-for-BeagleBone
 This is a SSD1306 OLED Display Library fully compatible with the BeagleBone.
-This fork is a work-in-progress tailored to a Bela Original or Bela Mini system.
+This fork is a work-in-progress tailored to a Bela Original or Bela Mini system that need to use the i2c-1 port.

 The Library has 3 components:
 1. I2C component for enabling communication between the BeagleBone and display.